-Req# Requirement Description Capabilities Threshold/ Objective Alternative MA-KM-0 Meet all requirements defined in the CSfC Key Management Requirements Annex that apply to All T=O the MA CP.
+Req # Requirement Description Capabilities Threshold/ Objective Alternative МА-КМ-0 Meet all requirements defined in the CSfC Key Management Requirements Annex that apply to the MA CP.
+All T=O

 12.20 EUD TO INFRASTRUCTURE TWO FACTOR AUTHENTICATION REQUIREMENTS

 Table 28.
 EUD to Infrastructure Two Factor Authentication Requirements